Austin Energy Leads the Charge to Achieve Carbon-Free Electric Power

 Austin Energy helps customers reap the benefits of the bright Texas sun.
 Rebates and incentives help customers reduce the cost of installing solar energy systems on their businesses and homes.

 Austin Energy's rebate and incentive programs have helped grow the local solar industry.
 As residential and commercial solar participation increases each year, homeowners, multifamily properties, nonprofits, and schools have a cost-effective way to install more solar.

 Austin Energy also provides residential customers with the choice to power their home with 100% locally generated solar energy through our Community Solar program.
-In 2018, Austin Energy expanded the Community Solar program with the addition of the La Loma Community Solar project operating in conjunction with the SHINES solar + storage demonstration project.
-Half of La Loma's production goes to Customer Assistance Program participants at a reduced rate, allowing low-income households to go solar while saving money from day one.
+Austin Energy’s Community Solar program now has three project sites: the Palmer Array, located on the Palmer Events Center; La Loma Community Solar Farm in east Austin; and the Austin Bergstrom International Airport.

 Empowering the Community to Reduce Energy Use

 Perhaps the cleanest and least expensive power is the power not used.
 Energy efficiency saves customers money, advances the economy, and improves the quality of life while helping the environment.
 According to the Department of Energy, the average residential bill for Austin Energy customers is one of the lowest in the state.
 This is due to our commitment to ensuring affordable rates and our decades-long focus on energy efficiency.